pasqal-io/Pulser/docs/source/programming.md

 :width: 600
 :::

 The `Device` you select will dictate some parameters and constrain others.
 For instance, the value of the $C_6$ and $C_3$ coefficients of the [interaction Hamiltonian](programming.md#22-interaction-hamiltonian) are defined by the device.
-Notably, the `Device` defines the list of `Channels` that can be used in the computation, that have a direct impact on the Hamiltonian that can be implemented.
+Notably, the `Device` defines the list of `Channels` that can be used in the computation, which have a direct impact on the Hamiltonian that can be implemented.
 For a complete view of the constraints introduced by the device, [check its description](./apidoc/core.rst).

 ### 2. Create the Register